marinednadude/Pycnopodia_eDNA_assay_validation_MS/README.md

 #### 20260506_Healthy_Wasting_Analysis.Rmd
 This conducts analyses on the ddPCR data from Stanford on the comparison between field samples from healthy and wasting stars.

+# Larval eDNA
+#### 20260506_Larval_Analysis.Rmd
+This conducts analyses on the ddPCR data from Stanford on eDNA generated from larval mesocosms and individual larval bodies.